Symphony in C (ballet)

-Symphony in C, originally titled Le Palais de Cristal, is a ballet choreographed by George Balanchine, to Georges Bizet's Symphony in C. The ballet was originally created for the Paris Opera Ballet, and premiered on July 28, 1947 at Théâtre National de l'Opéra.
+Symphony in C, originally titled Le Palais de Cristal, is a ballet choreographed by George Balanchine, to Georges Bizet's Symphony in C. The ballet was originally created for the Paris Opera Ballet, and premiered on July 28, 1947, at the Palais Garnier.

 Production

 Georges Bizet (1838 – 1875) wrote Symphony in C when he was 17-year-old student, and the score was not found until 1933.
 Composer Igor Stravinsky informed choreographer George Balanchine about this discovery.
 In 1947, as a guest ballet master at the Paris Opera Ballet, Balanchine choreographed the ballet, then titled Le Palais de Cristal, to "showcase for the talent of the whole company."
 Balanchine paid homage to Léo Staats, a French choreographer he admired.
 According to NYCB, Balanchine created the ballet within two weeks.
 The following year, he restaged the ballet for Ballet Society, under the title Symphony in C, and this version was featured in New York City Ballet's first program.
 Choreographer Jerome Robbins was in the audience, and decided to join the company after seeing the ballet.

 The ballet has four movements, each featuring a principal couple, two demi-soloist couples and the corps de ballet.
 In the finale, the whole cast appears on stage.
 When NYCB was based at the New York City Center, the stage was too small for the entire cast to appear in the finale, but this became possible when the company moved to the New York State Theater.

 Symphony in C had since entered the repertories of Royal Danish Ballet, Dutch National Ballet, Stuttgart Ballet, The Royal Ballet, Kirov Ballet and the American Ballet Theatre.